mli0603/stereo-transformer/README.md

 ```
 @article{li2020revisiting,
   title={Revisiting Stereo Depth Estimation From a Sequence-to-Sequence Perspective with Transformers},
-  author={Li, Zhaoshuo and Liu, Xingtong and Creighton, Francis X and Taylor, Russell H and Unberath, Mathias},
+  author={Li, Zhaoshuo and Liu, Xingtong and Drenkow, Nathan and Ding, Andy and Creighton, Francis X and Taylor, Russell H and Unberath, Mathias},
   journal={arXiv preprint arXiv:2011.02910},
   year={2020}
 }
 ```

 ## Update
+- 2021.03.29: Added code/instruction to obtain training data from Scene Flow.
-- 2021.01.13: :fire::fire::fire: STTR-light :fire::fire::fire: is released!
-Now the network is **~4x** faster and **~3x** more
+- 2021.01.13: STTR-light is released.
-  memory efficient with comparable performance as before.
-This also enables inference/training on higher resolution images.
-The benchmark result can be found in [Expected Result](https://github.com/mli0603/stereo-transformer#expected-result).
 Use branch `sttr-light` for the new model.
 - 2020.11.05: First code and arxiv release

 ## Table of Content